-- Align wording with Section 114 Confidentiality of APES 110 regarding a legal, regulatory, or professional duty or right to disclose (APES 345 and APES 350). - Align the requirement in paragraph 3.15 of APES 345 to notify the client or a third party if confidential information is provided, with the intent of the Whistleblower protection legislation and the approach in the non-compliance with laws and regulations (NOCLAR) provisions of APES 110 about using professional judgement in determining whether to notify.
+- Alignment of wording with Section 114 Confidentiality of APES 110 regarding a legal, regulatory, or professional duty or right to disclose (APES 345 and APES 350). - Alignment of the requirement in paragraph 3.15 of APES 345 to notify the client or a third party if confidential information is provided, with the intent of the Whistleblower protection legislation and the approach in the non-compliance with laws and regulations (NOCLAR) provisions of APES 110 about using professional judgement in determining whether to notify.

-(iii) Matters noted through review of pronouncements by APESB Technical Staff
+(iii) Matters noted through a review of the pronouncements by APESB Technical Staff